-7. CONCLUSION
+7. Conclusion

-In this paper, we assessed whether the markets price temperature shocks effects on industries stock.
-To do so, we added a sixth temperature risk factor to the Fama-French five-factor model.
-Although various effects of temperature anomalies on economic activity are reported in literature, few studies quantified how such anomalies affected stock prices.
+In this paper, we proposed to investigate whether the markets price temperature shocks effects on industries stock.
+To do so, an augmented Fama-French five-factor model is proposed with a temperature risk factor alongside the other five common factors of the model.
+The literature reports a wide range of effects throughout the economic activity that might affect the stock prices, while few studies cover these effects.